Lombiq/Hosting-Tenants/Lombiq.Hosting.Tenants.Maintenance/Readme.md

 **NOTE**: The `{TenantName}` placeholder will be replaced with the actual tenant name automatically.

-Custom URL generation is also an option, in this case, you need to leave the `SiteUrl` property empty and add your tenants' name and URL:
+Defining each tenant's URL separately is also an option, in this case, you need to leave the `SiteUrl` property empty and add your tenants' name and URL in `SiteUrlFromTenantName`:

 ```json
 {